 - Framework from the Ground Up

-For me it seemed a continual lesson of some kind that my magic was upsetting to many people, yet on the other hand I was continuing to get accolades from masses of programmers that studied from our texts.
+For me, it seemed a continual lesson of some kind that my magic was upsetting to many people, but I was continuing to get accolades from masses of programmers that studied our texts.
+I became convinced that pushing the envelope of technology and magic was an excellent endeavor.